adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

     <h6>random ig girl</h6>
 </center>

 See how the above face is tilted to the right?
 Thats baaaad.
-We can't have normalized inputs that way ب_ب.
+We can't have feed it into the black machine learning box that way ب_ب.
 So I uh, did a bit of googling and found out about this cool library called [dlib](https://pypi.python.org/pypi/dlib) that does what I want it to do.
 It is able to find the 68 landmarks of the face with some magic, and using that I can transform the original image to an aligned face.

 <center>
     <img width=30% src="//cdn-images-1.medium.com/max/800/1*AbEg31EgkbXSQehuNJBlWg.png">